Series 14 Compliance Officer Exam Guide

 In this section

-Learn the enforcement and disciplinary framework that opens the Series 14 Compliance Officer Exam.
+Learn the regulator, enforcement, and disciplinary framework that opens the Series 14 Compliance Officer Exam.

-Learn the sales-practice, trading-practice, SEC-rule, and surveillance topics that frame the market side of the Series 14 exam.
+Learn the sales-practice, trading-practice, SEC-rule, and surveillance topics that frame Series 14 market-operations compliance.

 • Sales Practices

-Learn the recordkeeping and reporting framework that anchors Series 14 operational compliance questions.
+Learn the recordkeeping, reporting, and operational-control framework that anchors Series 14 broker-dealer operations questions.

 • Recordkeeping